Schools and Colleges

 Key stage 1-5

-Teachers and pupils are invited to engage with the stories in the Hold Still digital exhibition, reflect on their own experience of lockdown, and respond creatively by making portrait photographs.
+Teachers and pupils are invited to engage with the stories in the Hold Still digital exhibition, reflect on their own experience of the pandemic, and respond creatively by making portrait photographs.
 The resource includes discussion points and practical activities accessible for children of all ages and abilities

 Faces and Places

-During the closure of the Gallery for our Inspiring People project, we will be offering an exciting new Outreach Programme 2021-22.
-Launching in summer 2021, schools in the London boroughs of Brent, Lambeth, Westminster, Haringey, Lewisham, Waltham Forest, Barking and Dagenham will be invited to be involved.
-Through teacher CPD, a resource box and sessions led by artists and historians, Faces and Places enables schools to connect our national Collection of portraits with their local borough, and to explore and discuss identity, representation and history.
+During the closure of the Gallery for our Inspiring People project, we are running an outreach programme for schools in seven London boroughs.
+Through teacher CPD, a resource box and sessions led by artists, Faces and Places enables schools to connect our national Collection of portraits with their local borough, and to explore and discuss identity, representation and history.

 These short films made by artists offer ideas, advice and skills-sharing for making portraits.
 Follow the step by step guides to build confidence in a range of drawing and painting techniques.